Maceris/Hemera/docs/coding_guidelines.md

 * Read command line arguments and also parse them into a struct
 * Map one data structure to another, while validating it is correct
 * Handle the logic for both the formatting of a string and the physical writing of the result an output stream
+* Decide on an action to take based on input, and also map actions to associated functions

 Additionally, they should not do less than the entire task, or be broken up into smaller functions, unless at least one of the following is true: